gatsbyjs/gatsby/docs/docs/debugging-the-build-process.md

 ![Added breakpoint](./images/chrome-devtools-new-breakpoint.png)

 Now you can resume code execution by clicking the "resume" icon in the DevTools debug toolbar (or press F8 on your keyboard).
-Gatsby will start running and pause once it reaches breakpoint allowing you to inspect variables:
+Gatsby will start running and pause once it reaches a breakpoint, allowing you to inspect variables:

 ![Breakpoint hit](./images/chrome-devtools-breakpoint-hit.png)

 To inspect variables you can hover your mouse over them or go to the `Scope` section in the right-hand pane (either collapse the "Call Stack" section or scroll through it to the bottom).

-In our example `Node` is `undefined` and to figure out why, let's go backwards. `Node` is extracted from `args` so let's examine that by hovering `args`:
+In the example `Node` is `undefined` and to figure out why, let's go backwards. `Node` is extracted from `args` so let's examine that by hovering `args`:

 ![Examine variable](./images/chrome-devtools-examine-var.png)